 A laboratory can provide you with all the information you need to know about your arsenic-contaminated water.

-You won’t only learn whether or not your wells may contain arsenic – you’ll also be told exactly how much arsenic your water contains.
+You won’t simply learn whether or not your well contains arsenic – you’ll also be informed as to exactly how much arsenic your water contains.

 An alternative to laboratory testing is to purchase your own at-home water testing kit.

-Typically, with an at home test kit, you’ll need to take a sample of water and submerge a testing strip for several seconds.
+Typically, with an at-home test kit, you’ll need to draw a water sample and submerge a testing strip for several seconds.
 When you remove the strip, it will have turned a particular shade to indicate the arsenic level in your drinking water.

-Test kits are useful, but you’ll get clearer results from getting your drinking water tested for arsenic by a lab.
+Home test kits are useful in determining whether or not arsenic exists in the water tested, but you’ll receive much more accurate results by having your drinking water tested for arsenic by a certified lab.